IBM/containerization-for-sap-s4hana/README.md

 <img src="docs/images/BuildingImages.png" alt="workflow"
 	title="Workflow" width="1400" height="500" />

-The reference SAP system must be a *central system*, i.e. all instances including the database of the system must reside on one host.
+The reference SAP system must be a central system, i.e. all instances including the database of the system must reside on one host.
 We support both SAP NetWeaver and SAP S/4HANA systems.